Castelvill/SandstormBox/README.md

 ## Scripts

 Currently, if you compile and run SandstormBox without any scripts as an input, engine will only output source code for a hello world program.
 You can test the engine by passing to it any Sand script from "examples" and "scripts" directories.
-To use my terminal run:
+For example, to use my terminal run:

     ./SandstormBox scripts/terminal/init.sand

 ## Tests

-After compiling SandstormBox make will automatically run tests written in Sand.
-You can also run them manually by using "make test" or by passing any test script from the "scripts" directory.
+After compiling SandstormBox Make will automatically run tests written in Sand.
+You can also run them manually by using "make test" or by passing any test script from the "scripts" directory to the engine.

 ## Command line arguments

     -i, --interpreter
-        Start the interpreter.
+        Start a very simple interpreter.

     -c, --ignore-config
         Ignore .config file.
-By default engine will always search for .config file on startup and if it exists engine will execute its commands.
+By default engine will always search for .config file on startup and if this file exists engine will execute its commands.

     -s, --samples
         Set the number of samples used in antialiasing.
 Maximal recommended number of samples is 8.
 If sampling is not supported on your machine, set it to 0.